3 Different Ways How to Cut a Circle in Wood (Explained!)

 Great for quickly cutting rough circles.
 Easy to set up and simple to use.

 The jigsaw circle jig can be used both as a guide for cutting circles as well as a fence for making straight cuts.
-It is more suitable for cutting me-sized or large circles, but not convenient for cutting small circles.
+It is more suitable for cutting medium-sized or large circles, but not convenient for cutting small circles.

 One of the common drawbacks of cutting a circle with a jigsaw is ending up with a skewed cut.
 That can be avoided by following these jigsaw-cutting tips.